 DiBiase would appear at some house shows over the weekend as champion and would defend against Bigelow as well as having some tag matches with Andre against Hogan and Bigelow.
 Great match and the biggest ratings draw in American wrestling history.
 Just an insane rating and some incredibly dramatic television makes this an undeniable success.

-Remember to like me on Facebook at:
+Remember to follow me on Twitter @kbreviews